hithesh111/365DaysOfML/README.md

 OTTO Multi Objective Recommender System: Learnt about Ranking Models as opposed to Supervised and Unsupervised Models and started off the competition with a naive baseline model submission.

+### Day 23 - Kaggle Hackathon

+OTTO Multi Objective Recommender System: Added more logic to predicting the next 'cart' and 'order' item and improved the score.